nickpopo/cs50/README.md

-# All problem sets from CS50 2017.
+# My all solved problem sets from CS50 2017.